SpenceKonde/DxCore/README.md

 ## Supported Clock Speeds
 All speeds are supported across the whole 1.8V ~ 5.5V operating voltage range!
-**Crystal** is not supported as a clock source on the DA-series, only DB and DD.
+**Crystal** is not supported as a clock source on the DA-series, but is or will be supported on everything else.
 * 24MHz Internal, Ext.
 Clock or Crystal
 * 20MHz Internal, Ext.
 Clock or Crystal
 * 16MHz Internal, Ext.
 Clock or Crystal